McNinjaTNT/AME-SFC-Modification-Script/README.md

 The deployment script also manages permissions. sfc.bat and sfc1.exe both have their ACLs set to owner:TrustedInstaller and with the default System32 Permissions.

+# Manual Deployment:

+1. Put sfc.bat into C:\Windows\System32
+2. Set the owner of sfc.exe to Administrators and Allow Administrators Full Control
+3. Rename sfc.exe to sfc1.exe
+4. Ideally change the permissions back to normal

 # Notes:
 This script could be made much simpler by changing the PATHEXT environment variable to prioritize .bat over .exe, allowing for an unmodified/unrenamed sfc.exe, which would make sfc.exe output text correctly.
 However, this would be a permanent change to the system, and ontop of that, if a user were to run sfc.exe /scannow, it would bypass the script.